taylorturner/spotify-top-playlist/README.md

 ## Spotify Top Hits Ongoing Playlist
 This app uses https://github.com/plamere/spotipy to interact with Spotify API.

-This app will parse the Spotify Top Hits playlist and add those songs to a playlist.
-The app will add newly added songs to the top of this playlist.
+This app will parse the Spotify 'Today's Top Hits' playlist and add those songs to a playlist.

 ### Running app
 Setup ENV